 An important consideration… Just because two athletes have the same performance level, it doesn’t mean they have the same aerobic capacity.
 They might have similar race times, but one may have greater aerobic fitness, whilst the other has greater running economy.

 Here, paying attention to heart rate recovery between intervals, can prove useful for checking whether recovery periods are appropriate.

 Improving Group Interval Workouts

-So, how can you improve group training sessions?
-A simple approach is to get the athletes with a greater aerobic fitness, to use an active recovery, during interval training.
-Whereas, those with lower aerobic fitness use a standing recovery.
+One approach is to get the athletes with a greater aerobic fitness, to use active recoveries.
+And those with lower aerobic fitness can use a standing recovery.

 For athletes with a high level of aerobic fitness, reducing the recovery period, can be the best way to increase the overall intensity and effectiveness of the workout.
 Helping to ensure you achieve the greatest aerobic training benefit.

 For athletes, with a lower aerobic capacity, it’s crucial that recovery is long enough to maintain the correct interval intensity or speed.
 In this instance, passive recoveries may prove more effective.

 If you found this article useful, I’d be grateful if you’d help it to spread by sharing it.